-Canadian Cinema – From sea to sea – the series celebrates our country’s most inspiring, diverse and promising films.
+Canadian Cinema – From sea to sea – this series celebrates our country’s most inspiring, diverse and promising films.

 World Cinema – A spin of the globe: a captivating world of rich stories from beyond our borders.
-Note: All foreign language films are played with English subtitles.
+All foreign language films are presented with English subtitles.